1.2 – Transportation and the Physical Environment

 Road building has transformed the environment from efforts to mechanize road transport modes to developing integrated multilane highways.
 The earliest developments in maritime transport came in transforming waterways for transportation purposes through canal locks coping with adverse natural gradients.
 Further improvements in navigation came with the cutting of artificial waterways.
 Some of the earliest examples can be found in the Martesana canals of Lombardy (15th century), the Dutch canals (17th century), the Canal de Briare in France (17th century), or the Grand Canal of China (mainly from the 7th to the 16th centuries).

-Further improvements in navigation technology permitted to increase the speed, range, and capacity of ocean transport.
+Further improvements in navigation technology permitted an increase in the speed, range, and capacity of ocean transport.
 However, the increasing size of ships has prevented canals and many ports from servicing the largest ships.
 Several port authorities have thus embarked on expansion programs to cope with these new technical requirements.
 Passages through the Arctic Ocean are being investigated to create new international connections.
 Artificial islands are also built to expand port installations in deep waters.

 As level ground over long distances is important for increasing the efficiency of railway routes, the transport industry has come to modify the earth’s features by building bridges and tunneling.
 From the early steam engines to the first high-speed trains, increasing motive power has permitted physical obstacles to be overcome by rail.

 The role of technology has been a determinant in the development of the air transport sector.
 From the experiments of the Montgolfier brothers to the advent of jet aircraft, the aerial crossing of rugged terrain over a considerable distance became possible.
 Technical innovation in the aeronautic industry has permitted planes to avoid adverse atmospheric conditions, improve speed, increase range, and raise carrying capacity.
 Unlike maritime shipping, polar air routes have been a reality since the 1990s, allowing them to connect North America and Pacific Asia.
 With the rapid rise in air passenger and freight transport demand, emphasis has been given to constructing airport terminals and runways.
 As airports occupy large areas, their environmental footprint is substantial.
 The construction of Chek Lap Kok airport in Hong Kong led to the leveling of mountainous land for the airport site.
-Kansai Airport servicing Osaka, has been built on an artificial island.
+Kansai Airport, servicing Osaka, has been built on an artificial island.

 3. Transportation and the Spatial Structure